 while for the RS: $\nu^r_m<\nu^r_a<\nu^r_c$: The temporal and spectral evolution of the observed flux depends on both the external density profile, parametrized by $k$, and the relevant spectral regime.
-Adopting the standard parametrization $F_\nu \propto t^{-\alpha}\nu^{-\beta} $, we summarize the corresponding closure relations between the temporal decay index $\alpha$ and the spectral index $\beta$ in the cases of a uniform ISM ($k=0$) and a wind profile produced by a constant mass-loss rate ($k=2$), for both the FS and RS in Table~\ref{tab:closure} \citep[see also][]{sari_impulsive_2000}.
+Adopting the standard parametrization $F_\nu \propto t^{-\alpha}\nu^{-\beta} $, we summarize the corresponding closure relations between the temporal decay index $\alpha$ and the spectral index $\beta$ in the cases of a uniform ISM ($k=0$), a wind profile produced by a constant mass-loss rate ($k=2$), and for an arbitrary $k$, for both the FS and RS in Table~\ref{tab:closure} \citep[see also][]{sari_impulsive_2000}.

 After the crossing time, the FS emission is expected to follow the standard decelerating blast wave temporal properties, which are given in Table \ref{tab:closure}, by taking $s=1$ \citep{sari_spectra_1998,zhang_gamma-ray_2004,shen_coasting_2011}.